CLNEulalia/Sass/README.md

 CSS has since introduced variables as you've learned so far, but in case you hate writing the `var(--` opening every time, Sass has its own, slightly shorter variable functionality as well.

 Let's set some color variables.
-Space Ghost's color scheme is fantastic - let's be sure we can easily reuse those colors

 **In VSCode, in `main.scss`, starting on line 1 add:**